 You must have been providing at least half of your parent’s support and your parent must not be eligible to receive a retirement benefit that is higher than the benefit we could pay on your record.
 Your parent also must not have married after your death; however, there are some exceptions.

 In addition to your natural parent, your stepparent or adoptive parent may receive benefits if they became your parent before you were age 16.

 How Much Would Your Survivors Receive

-How much your family would receive in benefits depends on your average lifetime earnings.
+How much your family could receive in benefits depends on your average lifetime earnings.
 The higher your earnings were, the higher their benefits would be.
 We calculate a basic amount as if you had reached full retirement age at the time you die.

 These are examples of monthly benefit payments: